-“Shaft” came during changing times for movie music — it followed successful pop and rock soundtrack albums for “The Graduate” and “Easy Rider” in the late 1960s but preceded the bar-raising “Saturday Night Fever” in 1977 — and was a rare instance of a major recording artist without film experience not only composing the songs but all the instrumentals too.
+And while there had been successful pop and rock soundtrack albums before (notably “The Graduate” and “Easy Rider” in the late ’60s), “Shaft” was a rare instance of a major recording artist without film experience not only composing the songs but all the instrumentals too.

 Hayes himself acknowledged, in an unpublished 2005 interview with this writer: “It put me in another league.
 I was an R&B artist, doing my thing, and then I started scoring movies.
 It was a blessing in disguise.”